learn-co-curriculum/git-github-intro-to-git-github/README.md

 module if you have a text editor installed on your local machine.
 We use and recommend [Visual Studio Code][vscode] (VS Code), but you are free to use whichever text editor you prefer.

+## Check for Understanding

+Before moving on to the next lesson, check for your understanding of this lesson by describing in your own words what Git and Github are, what they're used for, and what you’ll learn to do with them.

 ## Conclusion